Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Introduction

 \subsection{Wave--Klein-Gordon Literature}

-To conclude the introduction, we remind the reader of numerous recent works concerning global existence and decay for coupled wave--Klein-Gordon equations in $1+3$ dimensions.
-These include wave--Klein-Gordon equations derived from mathematical physics, such as the Dirac-Klein-Gordon model, the Dirac-Proca and $U(1)$-electroweak model \cite{DLW, Katayama12a, Tsutsumi, TsutsumiHiggs}, the Einstein-Klein-Gordon equations \cite{Ionescu-P-EKG, PLF-YM-book, PLF-YM-arXiv1, Wang}, the Klein-Gordon-Zakharov equations \cite{{DW-JDE}, OTT, Tsutaya}, the Maxwell-Klein-Gordon equations \cite{Klainerman-QW-SY} and certain geometric problems derived from wave maps \cite{Abbrescia-Chen}.
+To conclude the introduction, we remind the reader of some of the literature concerning global existence and decay for coupled wave--Klein-Gordon equations.
+In 3D these include wave--Klein-Gordon equations derived from mathematical physics, such as the Dirac-Klein-Gordon model, the Dirac-Proca and $U(1)$-electroweak model \cite{DLW, Katayama12a, Tsutsumi}, the Einstein-Klein-Gordon equations \cite{Ionescu-P-EKG, PLF-YM-cmp, PLF-YM-arXiv1, Wang}, the Klein-Gordon-Zakharov equations \cite{OTT}, the Maxwell-Klein-Gordon equations \cite{Klainerman-QW-SY, FangWangYang} and certain geometric problems derived from wave maps \cite{Abbrescia-Chen}.

-Very recently, there has been much research concerning global existence and decay for wave--Klein-Gordon equations in $1+2$ dimensions.
-This was initiated by Ma for quasilinear wave-Klein-Gordon systems \cite{Ma2017a, Ma2017b} and has been succeeded by Ma \cite{Ma2018, Ma2019, Ma2020} and the present authors \cite{DW-2020}.
-There has also been work by Stingo \cite{Stingo} and the first author \cite{Dong2005} which does not require compactly supported data.
-Other work has also looked at the Klein-Gordon-Zakharov model in $1+2$ dimensions \cite{Dong2006, DM20, Ma2020} and the wave map model derived in \cite{Abbrescia-Chen} has been studied in the critical case of $1+2$ dimensions in the recent works \cite{DW-2021,DM20}.
+Very recently, there has been much research concerning global existence and decay for wave--Klein-Gordon equations in 2D.
+We mention for instance the works by Ma \cite{Ma2020} and the present authors \cite{DW-2020} for compactly supported initial data; see also the references therein.
+There have also been works \cite{Stingo, IStingo, Dong2005} that have investigated wave and Klein-Gordon systems under certain null conditions without the restriction to compactly supported data.
+Other work has looked at the Klein-Gordon-Zakharov model in $1+2$ dimensions \cite{Dong2006, DM20, Ma2020, DongMa} and the wave map model derived in \cite{Abbrescia-Chen} has been studied in the critical case of $1+2$ dimensions in the recent works \cite{DW-2021, DM20} (see also \cite{Wong}).
+An analysis of general classes of cubic nonlinearities has also been given in \cite{C21}.